Ogan Komering Ilir Regency: Administrative districts

 Note: (a) includes the kelurahan of Ujung Tanjung. (b) includes the kelurahan of Tanjung Lubuk.

 (c) comprising 11 kelurahan (Cintaraja, Jua-jua, Kayu Agung, Kedaton, Kutaraja, Mangun Jaya, Paku, Perigi, Sidakersa, Sukadana and Tanjung Rancing) and 14 desa.

-The 4 districts of Kota Kayu Agung, Sirah Pulau Padang, Jejawi and Pampangan, with a combined area of 1,045.99 km^{2} and an estimated population of 199,780 in mid 2024, form part of the Palembang metropolitan area.
+The four districts of Kota Kayu Agung, Sirah Pulau Padang, Jejawi and Pampangan, in the northwest of the regency, with a combined area of 1,043.08 km^{2} and an estimated population of 204,047 in mid 2025, form part of the Palembang metropolitan area.

 History

 In the Dutch colonial period, the region was included in the territory of South Sumatra and Sub Residency (Afdeeling) Palembang and Tanah Datar with its capital of Palembang.
 The afdeeling was divided into several onder afdeeling, and Ogan Komering Ilir region covers the former areas of onder afdeeling Komering Ilir and onder afdeeling Ogan Ilir.

 After the Republic of Indonesia's independence, the territory of Ogan Komering Ilir was included in the residency of Palembang, which included 26 marga.
 Then, based on the Emergency Act No.4/1956 on the Establishment of the Autonomous Region Regencies in South Sumatra Province, Ogan Komering Ilir became one of the regencies in the province of South Sumatra.
 After the dissolution of the marga, Ogan Komering Ilir regency was divided into 12 districts and 4 "districts with definitive representation".

 By 1996 Ogan Komering Ilir Regency had 14 districts and 4 "districts with definitive representation".
-Fourth districts such representation is the Pematang Panggang District (now Sungai Menang District) with the District Parent Mesuji, District Cengal with the District Parent Tulung Selapan, District Rantau Alai with the District Parent Tanjung Raja and District Jejawi with the District Parent Sirah Pulau Padang.
-Furthermore, in 2001 the government reformed the four "districts with definitive representation" into full districts, so Ogan Komering Ilir thus had 18 districts.
+For the latter four districts such representation provided Pematang Panggang District (now Sungai Menang District) with Mesuji District as its "parent district", Cengal District with the Tulung Selapan District as its "parent district", Rantau Alai District with Tanjung Raja District as its "parent district", and Jejawi District with Sirah Pulau Padang District as its "parent district".
+Subsequently in 2001 the government restructured the four "districts with definitive representation" into full districts, so Ogan Komering Ilir thus had 18 districts.

 Based on Presidential Decree No.37/2003 on the Establishment of East Ogan Komering Ulu, Ogan Komering Ilir and Ogan Ilir in South Sumatra Province, Ogan Komering Ilir Regency was divided into two regencies, namely a reduced Ogan Komering Ilir Regency and a new Ogan Ilir Regency.
 Ogan Ilir Regency included the 6 districts of Inderalaya (as the capital), Tanjung Raja, Tanjung Batu, Muara Kuang, Pemulutan and Rantau Alai.
 After this expansion, Ogan Komering Ilir regency consisted of 12 districts.

-Then, in accordance with Regencies Act No.5/2005, five of the existing Ogan Komering Ilir regencies were divided to form six new districts, namely Lempuing Jaya (from part of Lempuing), Mesuji Makmur and Masuji Raya (from part of Mesuji), East Pedamaran (from part of Pedamaran), Teluk Gelam (from part of Tanjung Lubuk), and Pangkalan Lampam (from part of Pampangan).
-After this expansion Ogan Komering Ilir Regency has 18 administrative districts.
+Then, in accordance with Regencies Act No.5/2005, five of the existing Ogan Komering Ilir regencies were divided to create six new districts, namely Lempuing Jaya (from part of Lempuing), Mesuji Makmur and Mesuji Raya (from part of Mesuji), East Pedamaran (from part of Pedamaran), Teluk Gelam (from part of Tanjung Lubuk), and Pangkalan Lampam (from part of Pampangan).
+After this restructuring Ogan Komering Ilir Regency has 18 administrative districts.